-- with the assistance of the Audit Committee, monitor corporate financial performance against the operating and capital plans, including assessing operating results to evaluate whether the Corporation's business is being properly managed and meeting its objectives; - ii) ensure Management identifies the principal risks of the Corporation's business and implements appropriate systems to manage these risks; - iii) with the assistance of the Health Safety and Environment Committee, monitor and assess the effectiveness of the Corporation's employee health and safety and environmental stewardship; - iv) receive, at least annually, reports from Management and, where applicable, from the Committees, on matters relating to, among others, ethical conduct, human rights, and related party transactions; - v) understanding principal risks and determine whether the Corporation achieves a proper balance between risk and returns, and that Management ensures that systems are in place to address the risks identified; and - vi) with the assistance of the Audit Committee, assess and monitor management control systems, including evaluating and assessing information provided by Management and others (e.g., internal and external auditors) about the effectiveness of management control systems. - E. Financial and Corporate Issues
+- with the assistance of the Audit Committee, monitor corporate financial performance against the operating and capital plans, including assessing operating results to evaluate whether the Corporation's business is being properly managed and meeting its objectives; - ii. ensure the CEO and Management identify the principal risks of the Corporation's business and implement appropriate systems to manage these risks; - iii. with the assistance of the Health, Safety and Environment Committee, monitor and assess the effectiveness of the Corporation's employee health and safety and environmental stewardship; - iv. receive, at least annually, reports from the CEO and Management and, where applicable, from the Committees, on matters relating to, among others, ethical conduct, human rights, diversity and inclusion, and other sustainability matters; - v. understand principal risks and determine whether the Corporation achieves a proper balance between risk and returns, and that Management ensures that systems are in place to address the risks identified; and - vi. with the assistance of the Audit Committee, assess and monitor management control systems, including evaluating and assessing information provided by the CEO and Management and others (e.g., internal and external auditors) about the effectiveness of management control systems.

+E. Financial and corporate issues